-This easy pan fried Lamb Chop Dinner For Two with a homemade pan sauce comes together quickly for a delicious home-cooked meal for Easter and Christmas.
+This easy pan fried Lamb Chop Dinner For Two with a homemade pan sauce comes together quickly to enjoy delicious lamb chops for Easter and Christmas.

-Well here we are, stuck at home with Easter around the corner.
+Well here we are with Easter around the corner.

 I asked this question on social media.
 A lot of you replied 1-2 people.

-I had this Lamb Chop Dinner For Two planned out before everything hit the fan.
-Last year I posted my honey glazed ham steak for two .
+I had this Lamb Chop Dinner For Two planned out before everything hit the fan during the pandemic.
+Last year I posted my honey glazed ham steak dinner.

 This year I wanted to post my recipe to cook lamb chops for two to go with the whole ham and lamb theme.